pdmosses/agda-material/docs/README.md

     - `docs/javascripts`: directory for Javascript files
     - `docs/stylesheets`: directory for CSS files
     - `docs/.nav.yml`: configuration file for navigation panels
-    - `docs/about.md`: Markdown source for the [home] page
+    - `docs/about.md`: Markdown source for the [About] page
     - `docs/README.md`: Markdown source for this [README] page
     - `docs/Library/index.md`: Markdown source for the [Library] page
     - `docs/Test/index.md`: Markdown source for the [Test] page
-- `agda-custom.sty`: package for overriding commands defined in `agda.sty`
-- `agda-unicode.sty`: package mapping Unicode characters for Agda to LaTeX
+- `CHANGELOG.md`: summary of significant bug-fixes and feature updates
-- `Makefile`: automation of website and PDF generation
+- `Makefile`: automation of website generation
 - `mkdocs.yml`: configuration file for the generated website
 - `UNLICENSE`: release into the public domain